Nesta

 Investment Overview

-A $300,000 grant to Nesta to carry out research on market failures in aquaculture in Bangladesh and India, and design an incentive prize to accelerate innovation in aquaculture with a view to improving social and economic outcomes for the poor.
+Nesta carried out research on market failures in aquaculture in Bangladesh and India, and designed an incentive prize to accelerate innovation in aquaculture with a view to improving social and economic outcomes for the poor.

 The Development Challenge